Irinaaa28/Online_Shop_Project/README.md

 * adding a reviewing system which consists of comments and rating stars from 1 to 5
 * creating a shopping cart system where every user can add products, modify their quantities and complete purchases, every product's stock being automatically decreased after every purchase it was involved in

+## More
+I would also like to share the fact that I used Trello for task management and the project was realised using Agile Methodology.